nathan-pham/tic-tac-toe-discord/README.md

-# Tic Tac Toe Discord
-A cool Discord bot so you can play Tic Tac Toe anywhere with your friends!
-Submitted to the Snakes and Hackers hackathon.

 ## Inspiration
 Tic Tac Toe is about as simple as board games get, and yet it’s still so fun!
 We wanted to share a discord bot that can be added to any server to keep the fun and our love of Tic Tac Toe alive.